-Did you think your parents were, not there for you, challenging, strict, selfish, mean, hurtful, unfeeling towards you, disrespectful, didn’t understand you neglected your needs?
-Narcissistic or not these behaviours can be extremely damaging to young children, and cause those mental and physical health problems in children.
+Did you think your parents weren’t there for you, challenging, strict, selfish, mean, hurtful, unfeeling towards you, disrespectful, didn’t understand you neglected your needs?
+Narcissistic or not, these behaviours can be extremely damaging to young children and cause those mental and physical health problems in children.
 If not healed, we can carry those wounds into adulthood.

 Signs of a narcissistic parent.